ColinDuquesnoy/MellowPlayer/README.md

 ![MellowPlayer banner](/banner.png)

-*MellowPlayer* is a free, open source and cross-platform desktop application that runs a web interface of **music streaming services** in its own window and provides **integration with your desktop** (multimedia keys, system tray, notifications and more).
+*MellowPlayer* is a **free**, **open source** and **cross-platform** desktop application that runs a web interface of **music streaming services** in its own window and provides **integration with your desktop** (hotkeys, multimedia keys, system tray, notifications and more).

-The software is written in **C++** using the **Qt5** GUI toolkit.
+The software is written in **C++** using the **Qt** GUI toolkit.

-*MellowPlayer is a qt based alternative to [NuvolaPlayer](https://tiliado.eu/nuvolaplayer/).
+*MellowPlayer is a Qt based alternative to [NuvolaPlayer](https://tiliado.eu/nuvolaplayer/), specifically crafted for running on Qt based linux desktops and distributions (such as KaOS or Chakra).
-It has been specifically designed to run on a KDE platform (i.e. there are more features on kde than on any other platforms)*

-## Status
+## Development status

-This software is under heavy development.
-Some parts of the GUI and some features have not been implemented yet but you can already use it on linux and use the Grooveshark service.
+The application is under heavy development and the API has not been stabilized yet.

 The following features are already working:

-- Grooveshark integration
+- Grooveshark service integration
 - Cookies management
 - [MPRIS 2](http://specifications.freedesktop.org/mpris-spec/latest/) support
-- Global shortcuts support
+- Global shortcuts support (using KGlobalAccell on KDE and QxtGlobalShortcut everywhere else).

-This has been tested on KaOS plasma-next (kde5) and OS X Yosemite.
+The application has been tested on KaOS KF5, Manjaro XFCE, OS X Yosemite and Windows 7.1.

 ## Supported platforms:

-The following platforms will be supported:
+The following platforms are supported:

 - GNU/Linux
 - OSX
 - Windows

+It is worth noting the even though the app is cross-platform, the focus will always be on the KDE linux desktop (and maybe other Qt based desktops such as LxQt).

-## Supported Services
+## Supported Streaming Services

 At the moment, there is only one music streaming service: **Grooveshark**.

-Feel free to request support for new services by opening an issue on the bug tracker or by submitting a pull request!
-See the [Service Integration API]() (which is not ready yet).
+## Contributing

+There are many ways to contribute to MellowPlayer:

+1) Add support for a new streaming service

+Support for new streaming service is added by writing a [Service Integration Plugin]()

+2) Extends the application

+You can extend the application by [writing generic extension plugin]().

+3) Help with translations

+See the [translators tutorial]() for more information.

+4) Reporting bugs

+If you found a bug in the application, please report it on our issue tracker.
+The application has a menu for easily do that (Help->Report a bug). **Please read the CONTRIBUTING.md** before reporting a bug!

 ## Dependencies

-- Qt5
+- Qt5 (Qt4 is also supported if you're running on Windows or if you're running on an old linux distribution, such as Ubuntu 12.04)
-- KGlobalAccell (on kde5 only)
+- KGlobalAccell (if built with ``kde_support``)

 ## Compilation